Technigo/project-weather-app/README.md

 If I had more time:
 - I would have added more data to the 5-days forecast.
 - tried to re-write my js-code in a more optimal way.
 It feels like my if-statement could be more clean and structured.
+- I would have moved more code in to functions.

 ## View it live